 After our time in Halong Bay and one more night in Hanoi, we hopped on a train and headed south to Hue.
-We decided to take overnight trains down the coast—which is, really, the only way you can travel if on a budget.
+We decided to take overnight trains down the coast.
+This is, really, the only way you can travel if on a budget.
 The buses were… well, we’d heard horror stories.
 Trains it would be.

-In Hue, we splurged on a stay the Imperial Hotel and it was worth every penny.
+In Hue, we splurged on a stay at the Imperial Hotel and it was worth every penny.
 We wanted to completely zone out after our time in Hanoi, so we spent most of our time at the pool or in search of the best meal.
 We found it at the Mandarin Cafe—a definite must if you’re in Hue, and don’t leave without chatting with the owner, Mr. Cu, about his photographs adorning the walls.
-We toured the Citadel, we tried to visit the market only to get caught in a monsoon, and later, we took the world’s worst cooking class (I don’t want to disparage them publicly, but if you are considering a cooking class in Hue, let me know and I’ll give you my thoughts).
+We toured the Citadel, we tried to visit the market only to get caught in a monsoon, and later, we took the world’s worst cooking class.
+I don’t want to disparage them publicly, but if you are considering a cooking class in Hue, let me know and I’ll give you my thoughts.

 I’d return to Hue just for this.
 For realsies.

 Stop 4: Nha Trang

 After a few nights in Hue, we boarded another overnight train and made our way down to Nha Trang.
 I do wish that we had made time for Hoi An, and if I could go back in time, we would have figured it out.
 Just more of a reason to return, right?